TheLucasNorth/electrr-setup/README.md

 It is essential that you replace YOUR_ELECTRR_DOMAIN with the domain you intend to use for electrr.
 It should be the fully qualified domain name only, e.g. electrr.example.com

 This value is used to configure your NGINX sites.

+This script is destructive - it will remove any existing /var/www/html directory, and unlink the default Nginx site.
+It is not intended to be used where you have already configured Nginx or other services.